guildxyz/guild-network/README.md

 verification data external to Guild Network.
 Like most blockchains out there, Guild Network in itself is a closed system that cannot interact with the outer world by itself.
-Therefore, Guild Network relies on a (currently) permissioned oracle network that listen to on-chain events and fetch external data for checking requirements.
+Therefore, Guild Network relies on a (currently) permissioned oracle network that listens to on-chain events and fetch external data for checking requirements.
 For now, the oracle network can only retrieve data (token balances) from EVM blockchains.